apache/trafficserver/doc/admin-guide/plugins/ts_lua.en.rst

 Configuration
 =============

-This module acts as remap plugin of Traffic Server, so we should realize 'do_remap' function in each lua script.
+This module acts as remap plugin of Traffic Server, so we should realize 'do_remap' or 'do_os_response' function in each lua script.
 We can write this in remap.config:

 ::